-- 2. Submitting all the Group's tax filings in a timely manner, including those that do not involve tax payments. - 3.
+- 1. Fulfilling their tax obligations with the utmost diligence in the various countries and territories in which the Group operates. - 2.
+Submitting all the Group's tax filings in a timely manner, including those that do not involve tax payments. - 3.
 Paying in a proper and timely manner all taxes payable in accordance with the applicable laws. - 4.
-Making tax decisions on the basis of a reasonable interpretation of the regulations, refraining from taking material tax risks, without relinquishing legitimate tax efficiency to maximise the Group's value for - 5.
-Paying particular attention, when applying tax law, to the interpretation thereof emanating from the courts in relation to each of the operations or matters that have a tax impact. - 6.
+Making tax decisions on the basis of a reasonable interpretation of the regulations, refraining from taking material tax risks, without relinquishing legitimate tax efficiency to maximise the Group's value for shareholders.

+- 5. Paying particular attention, when applying tax law, to the interpretation thereof emanating from the courts in relation to each of the operations or matters that have a tax impact. - 6.
 Preventing and minimising, to the extent possible, the tax risks associated with the Group's strategic operations and decisions. - 7.
 Defining and implementing frameworks for the supervision, review and control of the tax function. - 8.
 Informing the management bodies in regard to the main tax implications of the operations or matters submitted for their approval, when they constitute a significant factor in determining their intentions. - 9.
 Fostering an open relationship with the tax authorities based on respect for the law, loyalty, trust, professionalism, collaboration, reciprocity and good faith, without prejudice to any legitimate disputes that, upholding the above principles and in defence of the corporate interest, may emerge with said authorities in connection with the interpretation of the regulations.